 - PalaCasino.com – Launch date November 17, 2014

-For most of that time, Borgata was the number one iCasino and number one iPoker platform in the state, but the emergence of other iCasinos has seen Borgata, Golden Nugget, and Tropicana take turns at the number one spot when it comes to New Jersey online casino revenue.
+Borgata and its partner GVC Holdings (PartyPoker) led the New Jersey online gambling market at the outset.
+But the emergence of other online casinos has seen Borgata, Golden Nugget, and Tropicana take turns at the number one spot when it comes to New Jersey online casino revenue.
+Golden Nugget is now the clear market leader.

 - CaesarsCasino.com – Launch date November 21, 2013

-The Bally’s online casinos are powered by 888.
+The first two are powered by 888.
 Caesars was powered by Amaya but switched over to NYX Gaming in 2016.

 Despite a very late start (ResortsCasino.com launched a full year after the other properties listed above), Resorts Casino now has three online casino brands operating under its iGaming license: